Skip to content

 Ross is an experienced and entertaining speaker, and has given hundreds of talks about his books.

-He is essentially a story-teller, in both his books and his lively, illuminating presentations about them.
+He is essentially a storyteller, in both his books and his lively, illuminating presentations about them.
+Audiences have acclaimed these talks.

 Major cultural institutions have invited Ross to speak: